awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

 }
 ```

-The following Swagger security definitions example specifies a Lambda authorizer of the "request" type, with one header \(`HeaderAuth1`\) and one query string parameter `QueryString1` as the identity sources\.
+The following OpenAPI security definitions example specifies a Lambda authorizer of the "request" type, with one header \(`HeaderAuth1`\) and one query string parameter `QueryString1` as the identity sources\.

 ```
 "securityDefinitions": {